 In an attempt to reward excellence, the Foundation sponsors the ECC Student Ambassador program each year.
 Students interested in applying must maintain a 3.25 grade point average and must have completed 15 hours of course work.
 Students also must be nominated by two members of the ECC faculty and be interviewed by a screening panel.
 These students give campus tours, host campus activities, recruit students, speak to community groups, assist with registration and orientation, welcome groups to the campus, and assist with ECC Foundation activities.
-For their service, the Foundation provides each ambassador free tuition for the fall semester, a navy blue blazer, and an Ambassador name tag pin.
+For their service to the college, the Foundation provides each ambassador a $500 scholarship.

 For more information on the Annual Fund, call Karen Andrus, Executive Director of the ECC Foundation, at (252) 823-5166 ext.
 212, or email email@example.com.